arviz-devs/arviz/doc/source/user_guide/plots_arguments_guide.md

 (common_reference_values)=
 ## `reference_values`
 `plot_pair` accepts `reference_values` to highlight specific values on the probability distributions.
-The keys of `reference_values` are the associated variable names in `var-names`.
-The values are the reference values, which must have the same shape as the coordinates selected for plotting, and it is indexed as such.
+The keys of `reference_values` are the associated variable names in `var_names`.
+The values are the reference values, which must have the same shape as the coordinates selected for plotting since it is indexed as such.
+For example, here `theta` must have shape `(2,)` since that is the shape of the selected coordinates on `theta`.

 ```{code-cell} ipython3
 coords = {"school": ["Choate", "Deerfield"]}